Miller-5/terraform-aws-github-webhook-logging/Manual_Files/README.md

 ## Manual steps we need to do:

-Create github repository for terraform code
+Create github repository for terraform code (This one)

 Create aws OIDC for github actions: aws iam create-open-id-connect-provider \